Introduction

 Create button

 For this project you need one button, for opening the Bluteooth connections on your Android mobile phone.
-My Map You can use any button design you like for this tutorial, if you want to make a customized button you can follow the tutorial on Karttur’s Button design page.
+You can use any button design you like for this tutorial, if you want to make a customized button you can follow the tutorial on Karttur’s Button design page.

 MIT App inventor